Gonxolo/activeContour/README.md

 python demo.py
 ```

-`demo.py` is a file made for demonstration purposes, it executes the algorithm on an image (`demo_img.tif`) with 10 ROIs included on `demofiles` folder, the program
-prints the number of the ROI it is currently working on, and once it has processed every ROI the following image should be displayed on screen.
+`demo.py` is a file made for demonstration purposes: it executes the program on a sample image (`demo_img.tif`) with 10 ROIs included within the `demofiles` folder, the program, prints the number of the ROI it is currently processing, and once it has processed every ROI an output image should be displayed on screen...

 <p align="center">
   <img src="https://i.imgur.com/WAXtYlt.png" width="760" />